Last updated February 21st, 2025

 This post may contain affiliate links.
 As Amazon Associates and through other affiliate programs, we earn from qualifying purchases if you click on a link – at no extra cost to you.
 We only promote products we actually use and truly love!

 Happy Earth Day!
-We’re sharing some tips on how to reduce food waste in the kitchen, from grocery shopping responsibly to making the most out of your ingredients, in honor of this holiday.
+We’re sharing our best tips on how to reduce food waste at home, from grocery shopping responsibly to creative ways to make the most out of your ingredients, in honor of this holiday.

-Have you ever wondered how to reduce food waste in the kitchen?
+Have you ever wondered how to reduce food waste at home?
 This can be a difficult task, especially if you also struggle with meal planning or using up leftover ingredients.
 There are a lot of different factors that contribute to food waste, so we’re here to help you navigate the ins and outs of reducing your carbon footprint in the kitchen!

 Food waste is an issue that we’re particularly passionate about, stemming from a small group project we did in college.
 What started as a broad idea to “combat food waste” in the US became a deep-dive into some staggering statistics that really opened our eyes to the problem.* Negative impacts on the environment and public health are just two of many reasons why we don’t like wasting food.
-So we strive to reduce our food waste in the kitchen as much as possible.
+So we strive to reduce our food waste at home as much as possible, and want to help you do the same.

 So, what can you do to minimize – or better yet, eliminate – food waste from your kitchen?

-#1 – Don’t Buy (Or Cook) More Than You Can Eat
+Don’t Buy – Or Cook – More Than You Can Eat

 Avocados